IuliiaKonovalova/school_app/README.md

 - [GoFullPage](chrome://extensions/?id=fdpohaocaechififmbbbbbknoalclacl): for allowing to create free full web page screenshots;
 - [Favicon Generator.
 For real.](https://realfavicongenerator.net/): for providing a free platform to generate favicons.

-*All names are fictional (the majority of the names were taken from "The Simpsons" and "Rick and Morty" cartoons) and any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.*
+*All names are fictional (the majority of the names were taken from "The Simpsons" and "Rick and Morty" cartoons), and any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.*

 [Back to contents](#contents)
 ---